How to install snaps on fabric with snap pliers

 Adding snaps to fabric

-In this easy sewing tutorial, I’ll demonstrate how to install snaps using snap pliers.
-So if you’ve been seeking a simple method to add snaps to your fabric projects, you’ve come to the right spot.
-This simple sewing tutorial, perfect for beginners, will show you how to add snaps to clothes, bags and other sewing projects in “just a snap”!
+If you’ve been searching for a simple method to add snaps to your fabric projects, in this simple tutorial I’ll show you how to install snaps with a very easy method, using snap.
+Soon enough you’ll be able to add snaps to clothes, bags and other sewing projects in “just a snap”! lol

-I’m always looking for ways to add a little more interest to my sewing items.
-There are many types of fasteners but to me, adding snaps to fabric is one of the easiest and fastest way one can accomplish this!
-The only problem was that I always struggled to add snaps to a project simply because I didn’t know any better!
-I had no idea there is a much simpler and faster way to install fabric snaps, and that magical way/tool is called snap pliers.
+There are many types of fasteners that can help you add a little more interest to your sewing project.
+But I personally find that adding snaps to fabric is one of the easiest and fastest way one can accomplish this!
+Especially since there is a simple and fast way to install fabric snaps, using a magical tool that is called snap pliers.

-After opening the kit, it took me just a few minutes to figure out how to use the pliers.
-And attaching snaps to fabric has proved to be one of the easiest things I had to do in terms of sewing!
-So now all I want is installing snaps on all of my sewing projects!
+Attaching snaps to fabric has proved to be one of the easiest things I had to do in terms of sewing!
+So now all I want to do is installing snaps on all of my sewing projects!
 How weird would that be, right?
 In spite of all my excitement, I promise I won’t overdo it, I’ll use snaps when it’s necessary!
 But one can only dream, right?
+Nevertheless, let’s see how to attach snap fasteners with pliers!

 How to install snaps